Drakelid/syslogger/README.md

 3. Check `logs/syslog.log` or the SQLite database `logs/syslog.db` for incoming messages, or open the web dashboard at `http://<docker-host>:8080`.
+   The dashboard shows attack statistics and recent alerts.
 The log viewer is available at `http://<docker-host>:8080/logs` and offers a search box and download link.
 Enter multiple keywords separated by spaces to narrow the results.